Becoming a Police Officer

 If this career interests you and you think you have what it takes to succeed, apply online today!

-If the Police Officer Recruit position is not listed on the website, please complete a job interest card and select the Law Enforcement and Public Safety categories to be notified when the position is open again for applicants.
-We occasionally close the position to process applicants and completing a job interest card will ensure you are notified when the position is open again.
+If the Police Officer Recruit position is not listed on the website, please complete a job interest card and select the Law Enforcement and Public Safety categories to be notified when the position reopens.
+We occasionally close the position to process applications, and completing a job interest card will ensure you are notified when it reopens.

-More information about becoming a police officer can be located on the POST website.
+More information about becoming a police officer is available on the POST website.